Glossary

 application deadline date

 An application deadline date is a date by which an application must be submitted.
-Generally, for project grants, the portal opens 2 months before ...
+Generally, for project grants and composite grants, the portal o...

 associated grant